51 Best Easy and Cheap Self-Care Ideas To Boost Moms

 a picture of a woman in a float tank, a woman with head phones on with her eyes closed and a picture of someone painting with the title, "51 Cheap Self-Care Ideas to Help Boost Moms."

-Practicing mindfulness is a cheap self-care idea you can easily add to your everday life as a powerful tool for stress-relief and anxiety.
+Practicing mindfulness is a cheap self-care idea that is easy to incorporate into your everyday life.
+Mindfulness is a powerful and free way to relieve stress and anxiety.

 Simple breathing video picture and link - cheap self-care ideas